KfW Projects in Serbia

 Ash disposal project in the Kostolac A power plant:

-- Approx. 60,000 people live near the landfill and feel the consequences of air and water pollution.
+- 60,000 people live near the landfill and suffer the consequences of air and water pollution.

 Renovation and modernisation of the coal mills of the Nikola Tesla A power plant and replacement of the thin sludge technology by the thick sludge technology at the Kostolac power plant.